Boltzmann to Landau from the Gradient Flow Perspective: Strong compactness from bounded Boltzmann dissipation

 We now further investigate the set $ B_r \cap (\R^d \setminus A_\delta) = \{ v\in\R^3 \, : \, |v| \le r, \, \exists p \in \mathbb{Z} \text{ s.t. } |v\cdot \xi + \theta - 2\pi p| \le 2\delta \}$.
 By considering (rotate and translate $v$ as appropriate) $\xi = k e_1, \, \theta = 0$, with $k>0$ and $e_1 = (1,0,0)$, one can show

 More precisely, one should think of $B_r \cap (\R^d \setminus A_{\delta = 0})$ as the set of integer lattice points in $B_r$ lying along the axial direction of $\xi/|\xi|$.
-So the estimate above is a $\delta$ neighbourhood version of this problem.
+So the inequality above estimates the measure of a $\delta$ neighbourhood version of this set.
 Continuing the estimate, we thus obtain

 In the case $|\xi|\ge 1$, notice that

 Therefore, choose large $r>0$ and small $\delta>0$ such that the bracketed quantity is strictly positive (appealing to equi-integrability of $f$).
 In the case $|\xi| \le 1$, one again chooses large $r>0$ but small $\delta \sim |\xi|$ so that $ \sin^2\delta \ge |\xi|^2. $ \end{proof} \begin{lemma}[Fourier average estimate] For every $\xi \in \R^3$ and $\epsilon \le 1$ we have